Rajah Quilt: History

 The sewing materials were supplied for the 180 women prisoners imprisoned on the ship Rajah.
 The women's names are still known.
 They had been assembled from across Britain, and they had been sentenced in Inverness, Aberdeen, Lincolnshire, Devon and the central criminal court.
 The ship set sail from Woolwich on 5 April 1841 and arrived on 19 July 1841 at Hobart in Tasmania.
 During the journey, some of the women embroidered and sewed the materials into an appliquéd coverlet now known as the Rajah quilt.
 The arranger of this quilt is believed to be Kezia Hayter who was the only free woman.
 She had come from the Millbank Penitentiary to assist Franklin in forming her own committee to mirror the one in the UK.
 It is thought now that about 29 women were involved.
 The convict sub-committee's work was remembered by the women on board.
 The quilt includes a message embroidered in silk thread giving thanks to the "convict ship committee".
 The quilt was presented to the governor's wife, Jane Franklin.
 The text on the quilt reads:

 To the ladies of the convict ship committee, this quilt worked by the convicts of the ship Rajah during their voyage to van Dieman’s Land is presented as a testimony of the gratitude with which they remember their exertions for their welfare while in England and during their passage and also as a proof that they have not neglected the ladies kind admonitions of being industrious.
 June 1841.

 The quilt was sent back to Britain for Elizabeth Fry (who led the British Ladies Society).
 The quilt was then forgotten until it was rediscovered in an attic in Scotland.
 It was returned to Australia in 1989.
 The quilt is now held by the National Gallery of Australia where it is the most requested work of art in the collection and was the key image in an exhibition A Century of Quilts in 2024.

 Research shows that the quilt was not unique as other references are made to the convict women's needlework.
 One of the references is to the women leaving their work behind.
 However, this is the only documented quilt made by convicts that still survives.

 In fiction

 The book Dangerous Women by Hope Adams (published by Michael Joseph in 2021) imagines the voyage of the Rajah and the making of the quilt.

-George Sand refers to "toile de Perse à fond blanc" - Persian fabric on a white ground - in her novel Mauprat, set roughly in the 1750's.
-It indicates innocence and femininity.